cheungdaven/cheungdaven.github.io/_pages/about.md

 Latest News
 =====
+* 12-01-2020: One paper is accepted by ICLR 2021 as spotlight presentation.
 * 14-12-2020: will serve as reviewer for ICML2021.
 * 10-12-2020: One paper accepted by AAAI'21 workshop DLG.
 * 30-11-2020: will serve as Senior PC member for IJCAI 2021.